How to Run a New Apache JMeter Load Test

 Load Test Name

-2. Choose a Test Location
+2. Choose Up to 5 Test Locations

-Load Test Locations
+Multiple Location Load Test

 3. Load Scenarios